The Last Cruise on Showmax

 Confused by all the medical jargon in the media and online as you try to understand the global pandemic?
 Not sure which vaccination is the best, how they differ, and why the Covid-19 virus is mutating?
-Fear no more – Showmax has added Covid documentaries to its catalogue that’ll help you understand the virus a bit better, see what damage it’s done since 2020, and have you entering 2022 ready to do battle.
+Fear no more – Showmax has added Covid documentaries to its catalogue that’ll help you understand the virus a bit better and see what damage it’s done since 2020.

 Zero to Zero